zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - zFS volume has at least 1200 mb of free space for Zowe server components, the corresponding keystore, instance configuration files and logs, and third-party plug-ins.

-- System Display and Search Facility (SDSF) or Sysview
+- System Display and Search Facility (SDSF)

   During the installation of Zowe, SDSF is used to interface with JES and send MVS commands such as `zowe init certificate`, `zowe start`, and `zowe stop`.
 Ensure that you have SDSF installed on z/OS, or an alternative utility to perform these previously mentioned operations.